davidzd/skills/README.md

  - dependency - an level:dependency object, where dependency is "skill id":level object.
  - nohint - true if you dont want autohint to be shown

+## Importing and exporting data

+There is a way to export the results of "advancement" when you are happy with them:

+    skilltree.export();

+This will return the JSON string you can import back via

+    skilltree.import();

+Later.
+Note that only skills that have an id set will be saved.
+Everything else will be set to 0 on import.

 ## Hacking notes

  - The stylesheet is generated from LESS file.
 If you are going to modify the css - consider using